lukasmartinelli/pgfutter/README.md

 ## Import JSON

 A lot of event logs contain JSON objects nowadays (e.g. [GitHub Archive](https://www.githubarchive.org/)).
 `pgfutter` expects each line to have a valid JSON object.
+Importing JSON is only supported for Postgres 9.4 due to the new `JSONB` type.

 Create `friends.json`.